KuanchihHuang/Reason3D/README.md

 ## 🔥 Update
 - 2025/01/19:  Initial code for 3D referring segmentation has been released.
 - 2025/04/05:  Code and dataset for 3D reasoning segmentation has been released.
+- 2025/05/18:  We release the hierarchical searching code in the [search branch](https://github.com/KuanchihHuang/Reason3D/tree/search).

 ## Overview